 Not involving internal and external partners

-External partners can be anyone from business partners who sell complementary products or services to non-competing organizations that target the same audience (industry or trade associations, specific publications, etc.).
-Explore co-marketing opportunities and areas of collaboration such as asking the organization to send the seminar invite on your behalf, to provide keynote speaker, to promote the event on their Web site and in their newsletter (online and offline), etc. External partners can help you broaden your audience and/or decrease your costs.
+External partners can be anyone from business partners who sell complementary products or services to non-competing organizations that target the same audience.
+Explore co-marketing opportunities and areas of collaboration such as asking the organization to send the seminar invite on your behalf, to provide keynote speaker, to promote the event on their Web site and in their newsletter, etc. External partners can help you broaden your audience and/or decrease your costs.

 PITFALL #9